The Neuralese Scare Becomes the Monitorability Problem

 Monitorability Is the Real Issue

-Monitorability is the ability to observe enough of a model's reasoning and action process to detect dangerous behavior before it matters.
+Monitorability is not mind-reading.
+It is evidence sufficiency: can overseers observe enough of a model's reasoning and action process to catch dangerous plans, reward hacking, tool misuse, evaluation awareness, or hidden side tasks before harm occurs?
 For simple chatbots, the visible answer is often the main thing to judge.
 For agents, the important material may be distributed across hidden reasoning, tool calls, subagent messages, file edits, logs, memory, reward signals, and external environment state.

 That is why the "Neuralese" frame resonates.
 It is not only about invented languages.
 It is about any representational channel that becomes useful to the model while becoming less legible to people.
 The channel could be dense jargon, mixed language, a private notation, hidden activations, compressed internal states, tool-use patterns, or a chain of subagent instructions that no single human reads.

-Anthropic's system card and the UK AI Security Institute's monitorability work point to the same pressure point.
-If a monitor can see chain of thought, harmful side tasks are easier to detect.
+Anthropic's system card, OpenAI's chain-of-thought monitoring work, and the UK AI Security Institute's evaluations point to the same pressure point.
+If a monitor can see chain of thought, harmful side tasks may be easier to detect.
 If a monitor sees only user-visible outputs, the evaluation changes.
 If the model can control, compress, omit, or route around its reasoning, oversight loses one of its most intuitive handles.

 This does not mean chain of thought is a perfect window into cognition.
 It is not.
-It can be incomplete, strategic, post-hoc, or optimized for the monitor.
+Anthropic's 2025 faithfulness work and OpenAI's 2025 monitoring work both warn that reasoning traces can omit cues, become incomplete, or adapt when directly optimized.
 But imperfect visibility is still visibility.
-The danger is a future where models become more capable while the human-readable part becomes more like a press release.
+The danger is a system that becomes more capable while the human-readable part becomes more like a press release.

 Internal and External Speech